santiagovazquez/personal-website/content/posts/export-as-csv-node-streams/index.md

  - AWS Lambdas is awesome to run code like this.
 Be careful with concurrency.
 You do not want to reach maximum pool size on your db.
  - In my production code, I have a queue with task definitions and some lambda is consuming and executing elements from the queue.
  - Also, my code ends sending an email with the link (obviously!).

-If you have any questions, please contact me on [twitter](https://twitter.com/savazq).